darqos/darqos/doc/roadmap.md

   * Should use TAB to move between entry widgets
   * Should default to username entry
   * Should allow shutdown / reboot
   * Enter should DTRT (move to password if in username, submit if in password)
 * Get initial UI
-  * Search bar, object factory, etc
+  * Search bar/object selector, object factory, etc
 * Create a new text document
 * Close the text viewer
 * Find document with search bar, and view it again